So you’d like to become a Magic Judge…

 Contact other judges

 Get in contact with other judges or candidates – be it in “real life” or online.
 You should try to know several judges (or candidates) and be in closer contact with one of them, preferably a Level 2 or higher judge to help guide your preparation.
-If you don’t know any other persons ask your tournament organizer, find judges in your region at Judge Center, or contact your Regional Coordinator.
+If you don’t know any other persons ask your tournament organizer, find judges in your region in the Judge Center, or contact your Regional Coordinator.
 With them you can discuss rulings, situations, procedures, judging life in general and likely make some friends.

 Learn the rules